HwWobbe/WipHww/README.md

 ## 2024 quickLinks
-- 2024-01-25: expanded use of NoWords Connepts to intersect DdDevelopment(s).
+- 2024-01-25: expanded use of NoWords Concepts to intersect DdDevelopment(s).
   - ...
 - 2024-01-21: Sketches supporting the HyperRecords concepts are needed
   - review the JrHw email to Dpl prior to the callTn